 2. Credit card financing

-- Using credit cards for business expenses?
-Just be sure to avoid these Top 3 Common Business Credit Card Mistakes.
+Using credit cards for business expenses?
+Be sure to avoid these Top 3 Common Business Credit Card Mistakes.

 3. Business line of credit